 - failed to discover that a prescriber’s details had already been added to a published list of stolen prescriptions.

-This article was written by Scott Ames, Principal, and Heather Nieuwenhoven, Solicitor.
+This article was written by Principal Scott Ames.
 Please contact Scott Ames if you have any questions or if you would like further information.

 This article was originally published as a Practice Alert by Pharmaceutical Defence Limited.

 Health (Drugs and Poisons) Regulation 1996 (Qld); Poisons and Therapeutic Goods Regulation 2008 (NSW); Drugs, Poisons and Controlled Substances Regulations 2017 (Vic); Poisons Regulations 2008 (Tas); Medicines, Poisons and Therapeutic Goods Regulation 2008 (ACT); Controlled Substances (Poisons) Regulations 2011 (SA); Medicines and Poisons Regulations 2016 (WA); Poisons & Dangerous Drugs Act (NT)